NGC 694

 NGC 694 is a spiral galaxy approximately 136 million light-years away from Earth in the constellation of Aries.
 It was discovered by German astronomer Heinrich Louis d'Arrest on December 2, 1861 with the 11-inch refractor at Copenhagen.

 Nearby galaxies

 NGC 694 is a member of a small galaxy group known as the NGC 691 group, the main other members of which are NGC 680, NGC 691 and NGC 697.
 IC 167 lies 5.5 arcminutes to the south-southeast.

 Supernova SN 2014bu

+One supernova has been observed in NGC 694: